 D2C vs B2C: What Is Direct-to-Consumer & How to Build a D2C Brand [2026] 2026

 Direct-to-Consumer (D2C) is no longer just a Western trend — it is the dominant growth model for ecommerce brands worldwide.
-In 2026, the global D2C ecommerce market is valued at over $200 billion, driven by brands that sell directly through their own websites, social media shops, and increasingly through marketplaces like Shopee, Lazada, and TikTok Shop.
+In 2026, the global D2C ecommerce market is valued at over $240 billion, driven by brands that sell directly through their own websites, social media shops, and increasingly through marketplaces like Shopee, Lazada, and TikTok Shop.
+AI-led shopping agents, social-first product launches, and the maturing creator economy have all pushed D2C beyond a single-channel website model — the brands winning today operate everywhere their customers are.

 The reality in 2026 is that most successful D2C brands no longer operate a single channel.
 They combine their own Shopify or WooCommerce store with marketplace listings, social commerce, and even live selling — creating a hybrid D2C + marketplace model that maximises reach while retaining brand control.